gorda/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

 - `RESOURCE_EXHAUSTED`: The request is rejected by Mixer quota.
 - `INTERNAL`: The request is rejected due to Mixer internal error.

-## Route rules don't seem to affect traffic flow
+## Route rules don't seem to affect traffic flow{#route-rules-don't-seem-to-affect-traffic-flow}

 With the current Envoy sidecar implementation, up to 100 requests may be required for weighted version distribution to be observed.